-The Post Orders for each post shall be issued in a six-part classification folder and be organized as follows.
+The post orders for each post shall be issued in a six-part classification folder and shall be organized as follows:

-Section 1: Specific Post Orders, listing activities chronologically, with responsibilities clearly defined; Section 2: Special instructions, if any, relating to the specific post; Section 3: General Post Orders applicable to all posts; Section 4: Memoranda changing or updating the Post Orders; Section 5: ICE/DRO detention standards and policies and facility practices relevant to the post;
+Section 1: Specific post orders, listing activities chronologically, with responsibilities clearly defined;

+Section 2: Special instructions, if any, relating to the specific post;

+Section 3: General post orders applicable to all posts;

+Section 4: Memoranda changing or updating the post orders;

+Section 5: ICE/ERO detention standards and policies and facility practices relevant to the post; and

-Section 6: Review and Signature Form, with the officer's name printed, signed and dated.
+Section 6: Review and signature form, dated and with the officer's name printed and signed.

-E. Housing Unit Post Orders in SPCs and CDFs
+E. Housing Unit Post Orders

-In addition to the above requirements for all Post Orders, housing unit Post Orders in SPCs and CDFs shall follow the event schedule format, for example, "0515- Lights on" and shall direct the assigned officer to maintain a unit log of pertinent information regarding detainee activity.
+In addition to the above requirements for all post orders, housing unit post orders shall follow the event schedule format (e.g., "0515-Lights on") and shall direct the assigned officer to maintain a unit log of pertinent information regarding detained activity.